Eurozone Debt Crisis

 Merkel found this worked to integrate East Germany.
 She saw how austerity measures could boost the competitiveness of the entire eurozone.

-The seven-point plant followed an intergovernmental treaty approved December 8, 2011.
+The seven-point plant followed an intergovernmental treaty approved on December 8, 2011.
 The EU leaders agreed to create a fiscal unity parallel to the monetary union that already exists.
 The treaty did three things.
 First, it enforced the budget restrictions of the Maastricht Treaty.
 Second, it reassured lenders that the EU would stand behind its members' sovereign debt.
 Third, it allowed the EU to act as a more integrated unit.
 Specifically, the treaty would create five changes:

 - Eurozone member countries would legally give some budgetary power to centralized EU control.